whitehat-hero7/Lookup_Walkthrough-TryHackMe/README.md

 ![image](https://github.com/user-attachments/assets/11ebd3d8-cb90-4e66-b4d7-9c7816e93fbb)

 As a result, we discovered that `ports 22 (SSH)` and `80 (HTTP)` are open.
-This indicates that the machine is running an `SSH service` and a `web server` — both of which are common entry points for further exploration.
+This indicates that the machine is running an `SSH service` and a `web server`, both of which are common entry points for further exploration.

 To gather more information about these services, we’ll perform a `version detection scan` to identify the exact software and versions running on each port.
 This can help determine if there are any known vulnerabilities associated with the specific versions of the services.